Nagri Farm Tea Garden: Demographics

 According to the 2011 Census of India, Nagri Farm Tea Garden had a total population of 3.655 of which 1,856 (51%) were males and 1,799 (49%) were females.
 There were 278 persons in the age range of 0 to 6 years.
 The total number of literate people in Nagri Farm Tea Garden was 2,795 (76.47% of the population over 6 years).

 Economy

-On taking over the Nagri Farm Tea Graden, one of the first steps taken by the Chamong Group was to make it an organic tea estate.
+On taking over the Nagri Farm Tea Garden, one of the first steps taken by the Chamong Group was to make it an organic tea estate.
 The Nagri Farm Tea Garden acquired its 100% bio-organic tea garden certification in 2004.
 It acquired its fair-trade certification in 2009.
 The Chamong Group upgraded the tea factory with modern machinery capable of higher production.
 With these improvements, Nagri Farm Tea Garden has built a fabulous standing among foreign tea buyers and its annual production of 200 million tonnes is nowhere near the market demand.